WebOrigami/docs/src/content/pattern/functionGraph.md

 The earlier object-based and files-based explorable graphs are "real" in that the data is stored persistently in the real world.
 But the explorable function-based graph above is virtual from the start — the complete data is not stored persistently, and is only available when code is running.

+As noted in the original definition of the Explorable interface, an explorable graph's `asyncIterator` is _not_ required to yield all of the keys the graph can handle.
+The `asyncIterator` for the explorable function above yields three representative keys, but the `get` method will actually accept any key ending in `.md`.

 ## Verify the explorable function

 <span class="tutorialStep"></span> From inside the `src/flat` directory, run the unit tests for the function-based explorable graph.
 These are the same tests as for the object and folder graphs.

+_Note: If you're using StackBlitz, skip this step — it doesn't yet support the test runner used here._

 ```console
 $ node fn.test.js